Xeway/ERC/README.md

 The contract also inherit from OpenZeppelin's `Ownable` contract.
 Therefore, we decided that the owner of the contract is also the writer.\
 You can change the contract's owner (and so the writer) by calling `transferOwnership`.

+The premium is to be determined by the writer, so that he's free to choose how to calculate the option's.
+We assume that many premiums will be determined by the *Black-Scholes model*, and computing this off-chain is better for gas costs purposes.

+This ERC is intended to represent **vanilla** options.
+However, exotic options can be built from this ERC.

 ## Reference Implementation